Apprenticeship in Five-Element Acupuncture

 4. “First Aid” training certificate

-We require you attend a one-day “First Aid Training Course” and provide us with a copy of your certificate no later than the first day of the ‘Saturday Clinical’.
-Failure to have completed the First Aid Course will prevent you from treating patients.
+We require you attend a one-day “First Aid Training Course” and provide us with a copy of your certificate no later than the 3rd Weekend Workshop.
+Failure to have completed the First Aid Course will prevent you from starting the Clinical Progamme and treating patients.

 5. 20 treatment observations with mentors’ patients.